Russell-Waterhouse/blog/content/post/haskell-1-year.md

 I think that Haskell is like everything else.
 Some good, some bad, some parts overrated, some parts underrated.
 It's far more interesting to break it down by feature.
-Here's my thoughts on every noteworthy feature, in no particular order.
+Here's my thoughts on every noteworthy feature and Haskell promise that I was sold, in no particular order.

 ### The Type System